 Am I Welcome At Antique Airfield Flying In Without an Antique or Classic?

-I often get asked by readers whether flying in with a non-antique aircraft is ok.
+We often get asked by readers whether flying in with a non-antique aircraft is ok.
 The answer is that anybody who’s interested in antique or classic airplanes is welcome.
 Obviously the fly-in is primarily made up of people of flying antique/classic airplanes, so if you can bring one that’s best.
 But if you don’t have a choice then fly in with whatever you’ve got and you’ll be welcome.
 Your only penalty will be to be parked on the north 40, but unlike some other flyins there are no busses or ropes, and the easy walk on the grass amongst the antiques is quite pleasant.
 Homebuilts are also ok, in fact there’s now an newsletter focused on “second-generation antiques,” that is homebuilts that are now considered classics.

 As noted above, the Blakesburg fly-in does require membership in the AAA.
 If you’re thinking you’re going to fly-in please call ahead, become a member of the AAA if you’re not already, and pre-register.